JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* Get a check of the Google Fuchsia - which aimed to replace Linux
 * Create a DB for JavaEE Technology, version and example
-* Write an Olympic Spider to get all the althlete and event and medal data from Olympics.com
+* Write an Olympic Spider to get all the althletes and events and medals from Olympics.com
   - 22 Aug 2021 - Finished For Tokyo Olympic
+  - Update - all table disigned.
+  - Update - Country, sport, event table and data finished.
+  - Update - Athlete partially working.
 * SMAL & oathen2 & openID connect - Due date - 31 July 2021
 * Check how to get the weather data and compare the weather with a score for different cities.
 * Compare the popular price policy of AWS, Azure, Google Cloud